 - Since we're on the subject of designer labels, if it's not sold at an official standalone store usually in malls such as Sandton City, Hyde Park Corner and the V&A Waterfront, Apsley House, or a store that sells pre-owned luxury goods such as Luxity, then it's Weezy F baby and the 'F' is for fake... not Fendi.

 - If an Instagram boutique's captions or bio reads "DM for prices", rather leave it.
 Zara doesn't tell us to go to the till for the price of each item, all items have price tags and every honest business should operate as such.

 - Always reverse search the images of the clothing sold on IG/Facebook fashion retailers.
 You can also look for telltale signs of image editing - some sellers have merely photosphopped clothing to create the impression that the pieces come in different colours.

 - This Reddit post also notes that "some sites have weird payment restrictions (no Visa, Mastercard; needs to be PayPal, or some other less secured mechanism).
 This should be a red flag."

-- And I must reiterate, if you can shop it in a brick-and-mortar store rather make use of that option.
+- And I must reiterate, if you can shop it inside a brick-and-mortar store or from a trusted major e-tailer, rather make use of that option.
 Always.

 When it comes to trends and putting your best Instagram foot forward, many peeps all want a piece of the pie and that's okay.
 Unfortunately, while we're trying to get this pie, businesses are also trying to get their bread, so be careful in case you get burnt.
 Ultimately, everyone's trying to eat, right?